How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 |---|---|---|

-For most video sharing - client deliverables, family clips, assignment submissions, Viewer is the right choice.
+For most video sharing, such as client deliverables, family clips, or assignment submissions, Viewer is the right choice.

 - Click Copy link, then click Done.

-Tip: You can revoke access at any time by going back to the sharing settings and switching General access back to Restricted.
-The link stops working immediately.
+Note: You can revoke access at any time by going back to the sharing settings and switching General access back to Restricted.
+After that, people who only had the link can no longer open the video.

 Now that you know how to share from a desktop, let's look at how to do the same from your phone.